dcufsg/PublicDocs/cbe-xml-documentation.md

 Each entry in the data set consists of an ID number and an XML document of one of types mentioned above (`pVolume`, `lPart` etc).
 An element within an XML document may refer to another XML document with its ID number.

-The rest of this document describes each record type in detail.
+Each record type is described in detail below.

+### Relationships of inheritance within Volumes

+will not be explicitly defined within the data structure and will be addressed as an application-level concern

+## Volumes

 ```xml
 <pVolume>
   <volumeNumber/>
 </pVolume>
 ```

-## Volumes

 ## Pages